 The revolution that had begun in 1810 came to an end when Mexico gained its independence from Spain in the 1821 Treaty of Cordoba.
 While decisions made in far-away Mexico City were enacted in Alta California, she "was essentially on her own, and the departmental government operated as it saw fit.
-Daily life went on in California as if it was a separate country, and, indeed, separately locked at night, the key being in the charge of the friars, or the major-domo, generally an Indian of reliable character, corresponding, we may believe, to the "trusty" in a modern jail.
+Daily life went on in California as if it was a separate country, and, indeed,

-105 Anonymous 1881, pp143-144, as cited in Farris 1991
+105 Anonymous 1881, pp143-144, as cited in Farris1991

-106 SBCR Deeds 12: 117-119, as cited in Farris 1991 107 Farris, G. (1991) Archaeological Testing in the Neophyte Family Housing Area at Mission San Juan the Hispanic residents of California preferred the name 'Californio' to 'Mexican.'"
-108
+106 SBCR Deeds 12: 117-119, as cited in Farris 1991 107 Farris, G. (1991) Archaeological Testing in the Neophyte Family Housing Area at Mission San Juan the Hispanic residents of California preferred the name 'Californio' to 'Mexican.'''108